 Frog & Toad Book Report

-Each spring, I look forward to delving deeper into books with first graders.
-At this point in the year, they are reading with growing fluency and understanding.
-They are ready to explore longer and more complex books, beyond the simple picture book.
+Many teachers look forward to diving deeper into books with first graders each spring.
+They are ready to explore longer and more complex books beyond the simple picture book.
 They are eager to read chapter books.
-Frog and Toad books by Arnold Nobel are the perfect beginner chapter books because they have text and vocabulary that young children can decode and understand.
+Arnold Nobel’s Frog and Toad books are the perfect beginner chapter books because they have text and vocabulary that young children can decode and understand.

-It is also this point in the year that we complete our first book report.
-We read each chapter page by page with students reading the pages aloud.
-I pass out a copy of the book for every pair of students to share and follow along together.
-We discuss what the chapter is about and share our thoughts.
-We complete a page in our book report booklets.
+Try completing your first book report using these classic stories.
+Read each chapter page by page, with students reading the pages aloud.
+Pass out a book copy for every pair of students to share and follow along.
+Discuss what the chapter is about and share your thoughts.
+Then, complete a page in the book report booklets.
 Finishing this book report activity this way helps build reading comprehension.

 Above is a student completing her book report page after reading chapter one of Frog and Toad Together as a class.
-These book reports and activities work great for your small group, guided reading lessons as well.
-The Frog and Toad Book Reports include these ready-made, print, and go reports that your students will love.
+These book reports and activities also work great for your small group and guided reading lessons.
+The Frog and Toad Book Reports include these ready-made print-and-go reports your students will love.
 Grab the Frog & Toad Series for your classroom, and you’re all set.

 Spring Acrostic Poetry Writing

-Spring is the perfect time to teach and write poetry with April being Poetry Month.
-It also presents many new experiences for our senses, and those are perfect for expressing through poetry.
+Spring is the perfect time to teach and write poetry, with April being Poetry Month.
+This time of year presents many new experiences for our senses, perfect for expressing through poetry.
 Create spring acrostic poetry writing with your students using thoughts and words about spring.
-Create a rainbow display with the spring acrostic poems to hang around your classroom.
+Hang a rainbow display with the spring acrostic poems around your classroom.

 Spring Science Activities for Kids